 Wm.
 Duggan showed their support for the cause as well.
 Bob Balser, Linda Balser, Joan Murphy, and drivers, Joe Lima and Gordon Milroy, all assisted at Brandeis University.
 Students donated 240 pounds of non-perishables (over 200 meals).

 “We believe no one in this great country should go hungry,” Bob says.

 Four staff from the Alexander’s team contributed at Goucher College: Marketing Specialists, Lindsey Rapp and Hillary Houtz, and drivers, Jim Vaughn and Erb Locklear.
 The total amount collected was 177 pounds, averaging 147 meals.

 “Alexander’s has a long history of community activism and we believe it is important to support our neighbors however we can,” says Pam Deem-Hergan at Alexander’s.

 The Certified Van Services team helped transport over 3,500 pounds of non-perishable food from Southern Connecticut State University to local food banks.
 The Paxton team assisted with the 540 pounds donated by students at George Washington University.

 With the help of their partners, Adam’s team hopes to expand Move Out for Hunger across more college campuses in 2018.

-“We couldn't have done this without our amazing Atlas Agents volunteering their time and resources,” says Adam.
+“We couldn't have done this without our amazing Atlas Local Movers volunteering their time and resources,” says Adam.
 “Many of them not only donated a truck, but were also out there encouraging students to donate their food.
-It's always great to see companies getting involved in the community in this way, and our Atlas Agents went above and beyond to make this event a success.”
+It's always great to see companies getting involved in the community in this way, and our Atlas Local Movers went above and beyond to make this event a success.”